 during the A&Y's existence, although the small scale Egypt mine did operate until

-1928.
-Hoppers would not show up in long coal drags even for the Egypt
+industries was established near Gulf.
+Hoppers would not show up in long drags even for the Egypt

 Works and currently by Funaro & Camerlengo might be most appropriate to represent cars

-gondolas would be acceptable for the occasional domestic coal deliveries.
+gondolas would be acceptable for the occasional domestic or routine Duke

 The A&Y connected with five other Class 1 railroads including the